The Basics Of Commercial Bankruptcy

 The choice between Chapter 7 and Chapter 11 is not necessarily binding, as a bankruptcy case could be voluntarily converted after filing in some circumstances.

 Bankruptcy may not be right for every business struggling with debt, but sometimes it is the best choice a business owner can make.
 Alternatives to bankruptcy include working informally with creditors toward a repayment plan or assigning assets for the benefit of creditors, and these should be considered before a bankruptcy filing.
-Contact McElroy & Associates in Memphis, Tennessee, to schedule a consultation with a lawyer experienced in bankruptcy law to see if it is right for your business.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.